 By Jaideep Mirchandani and Dominique Friedl

-In previous PayJoy Blog Posts, we highlighted the problem in lending to the underbanked and underserved and how PayJoy technologies are now helping to solve this problem.
+In previous PayJoy blog posts, we highlighted the problem in lending to the underbanked and underserved and how PayJoy technologies are now helping to solve this problem.

 A lifecycle view to enable device financing

 Let’s start with the consumer.
-Once the consumers’ ability to pay has been assessed and they have been approved for a phone on finance (instalments), the PayJoy Lock app is installed on their new device, typically by a store clerk.
+Once the consumers’ ability to pay has been assessed and they have been approved for a phone on finance (installments), the PayJoy Lock app is installed on their new device, typically by a store clerk.
 To enable and activate the financing and credit lifecycle, the Finance Partner configures and manages the financed device using the PayJoy Lock API service.

 A critical feature of the PayJoy Lock is ensuring that the Lock is secure so that phone finance is both practically and economically viable for the partner, meaning the partner is comfortable that the Lock is easy to set up, works reliably and fosters a strong repayment behaviour.
 This ultimately starts with the device manufacturer (OEM).
 OEMs either have built-in device management or they use PayJoy Access to make setup as secure and simple as possible.
 Briefly, Access is PayJoy’s firmware product which OEMs optionally use to enable automatic setup (“provisioning”) and device management to enable PayJoy’s Lock to work “out of the box” to minimize the number of steps for the user and store clerk to get started.
 There is a tradeoff between using PayJoy Access and OEM device management.
 Access is built from the ground-up for phone financing, meaning that it minimizes the number of steps during setup and can provide added security guarantees but the OEM is also required to integrate into their manufacturing processes.
 To make this step easier, we partnered with key mobile SOC partners like Qualcomm to offer faster integration of PayJoy Access for differentiated devices with improved time to commercialization.